Brayan Caicedo

-Brayan Mateo Caicedo Ramos (born 14 August 2006) is a Colombian footballer currently playing as a forward for Porto B.
+Brayan Mateo Caicedo Ramos (born 14 August 2006) is a Colombian professional footballer who plays as a winger for Liga Portugal 2 club Porto B.

 Club career

 Born in Tumaco in the Nariño Department of Colombia, Caicedo began his career with local side Comfamiliar, before passing through another amateur team, Gambeta, and then professional side Bogotá.
 He later joined the academy of Cali-based Cyclones, where his performances earned him a call-up to the Colombian under-17 side.

 In late June 2023, it was reported that Caicedo would join Portuguese side Porto, but only after spending two years with Leones in Colombia, as he was not yet eighteen.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
+On 23 August 2024, he signed a five-year contract with Porto, initially joining the club's reserve team, competing in Liga Portugal 2.

 International career

 Caicedo was first called up to the Colombian under-17 side in 2022, playing in two friendlies against Ecuador.
 His performances with the side, including four games at the 2023 South American U-17 Championship, reportedly caught the attention of more than twenty teams internationally, according to journalist Pipe Sierra.

-On 23 August 2024, he signed a 5-years deal for Porto.